HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/configmap_sharing_dx.md

 ## Overview

 Configuration sharing allows one product (the "producer") to share its configuration securely with other products (the "consumers") using Kubernetes Secrets.
-This is an opt-in feature: you control which products share and consume configuration.
+This is an opt-in feature where you control which products share and consume configuration.

 **Key Benefits:**
 - Seamless integration between HCL products without manual configuration.